25-Year-Old Man Convicted of Murder in 2011 Torture and Burning Death of Ontario Woman

 “Hector Meza set me on fire.
 He is abusive and obsessive,” Banuelos said.

 Meza, 45, was the ex-boyfriend of Banuelos, according to a story in the Los Angeles Times.
-He was arrested hours after the attack and in January 2017 sentenced to life in state prison without the possibility of parole.
+In addition to Hernandez and Meza, Genese Ramirez, 27, Robert Zapata, 25, and Johnathan Zuniga, 30, were also arrested and linked to the deadly attack against Banuelos.

 Before she was set on fire, the D.A.’s office said Banuelos had been hit in the head three times with “something consistent with a metal bar.”